mambawopieman/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 This involves staying up-to-date with the latest programming languages, tools, and techniques.
 By constantly educating yourself and improving your skills, you can become a valuable asset to any team or project.

 To achieve this, it is essential to develop a growth mindset and be open to learning from both successes and failures.
 Embrace the challenges that come with learning new things, as these experiences will help you grow as a programmer.
 Additionally, building a strong foundation in core programming concepts, such as data structures, algorithms, software engineering, etc., will give you a competitive edge in the industry.

+# 2024-01-01
+- Today's programming wisdom: "Code is read more often than it's written.
+Strive for clarity and maintainability in your work, as it will benefit not only you but also your fellow developers who will inevitably interact with your code.
+Remember that simplicity is the ultimate sophistication."

+In practice, this means writing clean, well-structured, and well-documented code that adheres to established conventions and standards.
+It emphasizes the importance of considering future maintenance and understanding over purely short-term functionality.